DavidAppleyard.com

 historic + historical A historic event is one whose significance will be remembered by future generations.
 The fact that the U.S., Russia and China now stand united against terrorism is a historic development.

-Something or someone historical existed in the past.
-Stonehenge, for example, is a structure of immense historical interest.
+example, is a structure of immense historical interest.
 Some people like reading historical novels.

-hoard + horde Shortages are made worse by people who hoard large quantities of essential commodities in their homes.
+hoard + horde Shortages are always made worse by people who hoard large quantities of essential commodities in their homes.

 human + humane It is said that most air crashes are the result of human error.